samay2504/conversationalai/README.md

 ## 🔐 Security Notice

-This is a private project.
-Please ensure:
+This is a personal project.
+Do ensure:
 - Never share credentials or sensitive information
 - Keep `.env` and `credentials.json` secure
 - Follow security protocols strictly